KenKundert/inform/README.rst

    Should message be counted as an error. log = *True*:
    Send message to the log file.
-May be a boolean or a function that accepts the Messenger object as an argument and returns a boolean. output = *True*:
+May be a boolean or a function that accepts the Inform object as an argument and returns a boolean. output = *True*:
    Send to the output stream.
-May be a boolean or a function that accepts the Messenger object as an argument and returns a boolean. terminate = *False*:
+May be a boolean or a function that accepts the Inform object as an argument and returns a boolean. terminate = *False*:
    Terminate the program, exit status is the value of the terminate unless *terminate* is *True*, in which case 1 is returned if an error occurred and